What is a payment API? Guide for global businesses

 How to choose the best payment API

-When choosing a payment API, it's essential to consider the range of payment methods and currencies it supports, mainly if you aim to expand your customer base.
+When choosing a payment API, it’s essential to consider the range of payment methods and currencies it supports, mainly if you aim to expand your customer base.
+Evaluate the available payment services and look for additional features such as invoicing, reporting, or recurring payments that can benefit your business.

-Equally important is the provider's security and compliance.
+Equally important is the provider’s security and compliance.
 A trusted API will adhere to industry standards like PCI DSS and offer robust security features like encryption and fraud detection.
-These measures are critical for protecting customer data and maintaining your brand's reputation.
+These measures are critical for protecting customer data and maintaining your brand’s reputation.
+Improving security also directly enhances the customer experience by building trust during transactions.

 Scale globally with less effort using Airwallex Payment APIs